-There's one where Eddy decides to take apart an old wardrobe to "learn what's inside".
+There is another scene in "1 + 1 = Ed" where Eddy decides to take apart an old wardrobe to "learn what's inside".
 He finds a bra.

 In "Rent-a-Ed" after breaking a pipe in Johnny's house while trying to fix it up the Eds decide to convert it into a sauna, Rolf really enjoys it when suddenly his towel blows off revealing he's not wearing anything underneath, everyone reacts in shock or disgust except for Jimmy who curiously says "Ooh!"

 During Jimmy's dream sequence in the episode "The Eds Are Coming", Kevin was shirtless and waxed up.